Whether you’re a local or just passing through, you’ll find plenty to do in Birmingham.

 If that doesn’t sound guilt-free enough, for every Hot Box sold the kitchen will provide one meal for a vulnerable person.

 Watch a classic at MAC

 The Midlands Arts Centre might be tucked away in Edgbaston, but it’s worth the short trip from the centre.
-With two theatres, a cinema, community art and perfomance spaces and a fabulous cafe, there’s always something worth seeing.
+With two theatres, a cinema, community art and performance spaces and a fabulous café, there’s always something worth seeing.

 Unsurprisingly, it won seven Oscars in 1963, and is widely acknowledged as one of the most influential films in cinema history.
 Expect pin-sharp visuals and a beautifully restored soundtrack in this Director’s Cut.

 The BBC might have taken a beating locally for shifting filming to another city (Manchester?
 How dare they?!) – but Brummies still hold this 1920s gangster-led TV hit close to their hearts.

 No surprise, when the term ‘Peaky Blinders’ was coined right here, in the Rainbow Pub.
 It’s just one of the highlights of the original Peaky Tours.
 Follow in the footsteps of the real gangsters on a 45-minute historical tour of the streets they roamed.
 Then retire to the The Old Crown (Birmingham’s oldest pub) for food, drink and some grisly tales.

 If you’re more interested in the scenery than the grim stuff, the Black Country Living Museum was used as a key filming location during the first 3 series of the show.
 Even if you’re not a Peaky fan, you’ll love the live demonstrations and costumed performers who bring the museum to life.

 Birmingham’s vibrant Chinese Quarter has been filling local bellies for decades: dim sum from Chung Ying, Sichuan hotpot from Red N Hot, and Hong Kong custard tarts from Wah Kee.